User stories: a beginner’s guide to acceptance criteria

 - Confirmation – acceptance tests confirm the story is finished and working as intended.

 In a project following an Agile process, user stories are discussed in meetings with the Product Owner (the person who represents the customer for the thing you’re developing, and who writes the user stories) and the development team.
 The user story is presented, and the conversation starts.

-As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork
+For example: As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork.

 In this case, questions for the Product Owner might include:

 - What information needs to be collected to allow a user to register?